Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 1. Navigate to the `terraform` directory.
 2. Run `terraform init` to initialize the Terraform working directory.
+3. Use the `manage_workspaces.sh` script to select the appropriate workspace for your environment.
-3. Review and modify the `main.tf` file if necessary.
+4. Review and modify the `main.tf` file if necessary.
-4. Run `terraform plan` to see proposed changes.
+5. Run `terraform plan` to see proposed changes.
+6. If needed, use the `import_state.sh` script to import existing resources.
-5. Run `terraform apply` to create or update the necessary AWS resources.
+7. Run `terraform apply` to create or update the necessary AWS resources.
+8. Optionally, run the `cleanup_orphaned_resources.sh` script to clean up any orphaned resources.

 ## ECS Task Definition